SR--/placecolor/example.experiment.color-timeline.md

 ### Context

+- [[Place|relationship.place]] is a poorly defined concept
+- Physical phenomena (such as light and color) contribute
 #### Objectives

-- Provide a tool for exploring the use of color in *Gormenghast*
+- Provide a tool/tools for exploring the use of color in *Gormenghast*
+  - Produce tables depicting frequency of color words (nouns and adjectives) and their position in the novel ("novel time")
+    - Provide a measure of relatedness between color words and other key terms in the novel
+  - Produce graphs that visualise this information

 #### Agents